particle-iot/docs/src/content/reference/device-os/real-time-clocks.md

 Since VBAT is connected to 3V3 by default, you must never connect the Electron VBAT to GND in its default configuration!

-### E Series VBAT
+### E-Series VBAT

-The E Series module has a VBAT pad, and you can connect it as you wish:
+The E-Series module has a VBAT pad, and you can connect it as you wish:

 - Connect VBAT to 3V3 to power the RTC from any power source including the LiPo battery (like the Electron).
 - Connect VBAT to a lithium coin cell battery to always power the RTC (like the Photon).